vivekup3424/shopping-cart/README.md

 1. cmd - all the entry-points for our applications are stores in CMD directory

-2. migrate - migrate will store all the migration files for our database changes
+   1.1. migrate - migrate will store all the migration files for our database changes
+   1.2 api - api will contain the business logic of our application